tyrothqq/xorsimple/README.md

 - **Encryption Key**: The default encryption key is `0xAA`.
 You can change the key by modifying the source code in the `xorEncryptDecrypt` function.
 - **File Types**: The tool can encrypt any file type.
 The file extension is not important, but the `.enc` extension is added to the encrypted files for clarity.

-## Contributing

-Feel free to fork the repository, create an issue, or submit a pull request if you'd like to contribute improvements or bug fixes!